-The estimate of the allocation of Commonwealth funding is based on enrolments of children in approved kindergarten services receiving kindergarten subsidies in 2023 (annual early childhood census).
-Acquittal of actual Commonwealth Funding Follows the Child expenditure will be determined from actual enrolment claims made by approved kindergarten providers during 2024 through the Department's QGrants system and from departmental records for enrolments in state delivered programs.
+The estimate of the allocation of Commonwealth funding is based on enrolments of children in approved kindergarten services receiving kindergarten subsidies in 2024 (annual early childhood census).
+Acquittal of actual Commonwealth Funding Follows the Child expenditure will be determined from actual enrolments submitted by approved kindergarten providers during 2025 and from departmental records for enrolments in state delivered programs.